Campion School, Bhopal: Facilities

 Annual Function, festival celebrations, and various inter-house and class-level competitions are regularly held.
 The school annually elects its student leaders.
 Anyone in 11th or 12th grade meeting the criteria to hold the respective posts can run for office.
 Campion also publishes its annual school magazine, The Campionite.

 Academics

 Since 1994, Campion School has been affiliated to the Central Board of Secondary Education (CBSE).
 Besides the compulsory study of English (till 12th grade), Hindi (till 10th grade), General Science (10th), Mathematics (10th), Social Sciences (10th), and a number of other graded subjects like moral education and computers, students from grades 6 to 8 have to choose between Sanskrit and Urdu as a third language.
-All subjects are compulsory until the 10th grade, after which students have the choice between Maths or Biology Stream.
+All subjects are compulsory until the 10th grade, after which students have the choice between Mathematics, Biology, Commerce, or Humanities Stream.

 The primary section consists of classes KG I to V and the secondary sections consists classes from VI to XII.